akka/akka/akka-docs/pending/actor-registry-scala.rst

 -----------------------------

 Actors can be looked up by using the **akka.actor.Actor.registry: akka.actor.ActorRegistry**.
 Lookups for actors through this registry can be done by:
-* uuid string – this uses the ‘**uuid**’ field in the Actor class, returns all actor instances with the specified uuid
+* uuid akka.actor.Uuid – this uses the ‘**uuid**’ field in the Actor class, returns the actor reference for the actor with specified uuid, if one exists, otherwise None
-* id string – this uses the ‘**id**’ field in the Actor class, which can be set by the user (default is the class name), returns instances of a specific Actor
+* id string – this uses the ‘**id**’ field in the Actor class, which can be set by the user (default is the class name), returns all actor references to actors with specified id
 * specific actor class - returns an '**Array[Actor]**' with all actors of this exact class
 * parameterized type - returns an '**Array[Actor]**' with all actors that are a subtype of this specific type